By Spencer Greenberg and Amber Dawn Ace

 In this post, I offer one answer to this question: my life philosophy, which I call Valuism.
 Simply put, if you’re a Valuist, you first work to figure out what you intrinsically value1, and then you try to use effective methods to create more of what you intrinsically value.

 Note that the phrase “intrinsic value” refers here to something you value for its own sake rather than something you value merely as a means to other ends.
+In other words, intrinsic values are things you would value having there be more of even if nothing else occurs as a consequence.
 Some intrinsic values we are born with, and others we develop through our experiences.

 Your own happiness is probably one of your intrinsic values; subsequently, if you’re a Valuist, one of your aims is to become happy using effective approaches (e.g., by building healthy relationships with good people whom you are compatible with).
 Similarly, if you value justice, you work to create justice via effective means.
 If your intrinsic values include the well-being of others – as almost everyone’s do – you aim to improve the well-being of those others using effective approaches.